REDHALL HELP PAGE

 However, this does mean that you need to have the most up-to-date version of whichever browser you use as older versions cannot cope with CSS3.
 In particular, much of the display will be garbled by IE6 and that version leaves you very vulnerable to attack and, as indicated above, even IE8 lacks some of the facilities used by the site.

 The latest versions of suitable browsers are, in alphabetical order with release dates,

 ☨ The Chromium portable project is now dormant.
 The last version, 61.0.3153.0, was released on 16/7/17.

 * The last Windows version of Safari was 5/1/2007.

 There are usually βeta versions of the next major release of the above browsers available to download and you can check your current browser's facility with CSS3 by taking the CSS3 Selectors Test.

 The fonts used for the site are Verdana, (Sans Serif), and Georgia, (Serif), as these are widely recognised as being the most legible fonts for screen use.
 If your computer doesn't have Verdana installed, the display will default to your chosen Sans Serif font.
-Georgia is embedded on the site as is timeburner which is used on the Index page and in the Marmite section in Savouries, and Symbol, (Symbol), which is used for Greek lettering in various places; usually the mathematical sections.
+Georgia is embedded on the site as is timeburner, which is used on the initial page and in the Marmite section in Savouries, and Symbol, (Symbol), which is used for Greek lettering in various places; usually the mathematical sections.

 If you're interested in font design, perhaps have a look here.